manuel-dileo/durendal/README.md

 Note also that results related to the `SteemitTH` dataset may be different from the one presented in the paper since we do not include textual features, which we can not release to be compliant with IRB.
 Textual features are available upon request.

 ## Additional information
-For information concerning training details, model architecture, hw resources, and computational time for individual experiments, please see the `appendix.pdf` file.
+For information concerning training details, model architecture, hardware resources, and computational time for individual experiments, please see the `appendix.pdf` file.

 ## Contact
 For any clarification or further information please do not hesitate to contact name dot surname at the institution.